 In this case, if you’re thinking about visiting Chile, you should ask yourself “what vaccines do I need to go to Chile?”.

 If the basic precautions dictated by common sense are taken, traveling in Chile is not a problem.
 No special vaccinations are required, although it helps to be up-to-date with routine vaccinations.
 In temperate South America, mosquito-borne diseases are not usually a problem; most infections are related to the consumption of contaminated food and drink.

-By getting vaccinated, we not only protect ourselves, but we also help stop certain diseases from spreading.
-And although to travel to Chile, there is no mandatory vaccination, it is recommended to be immunized to several viruses.
+By getting vaccinated, we not only protect ourselves but also help stop certain diseases from spreading.
+And although travel to Chile, there is no mandatory vaccination, it is recommended to be immunized against several viruses.

 Vaccines for Chile are not the only health recommendation to consider when traveling.
 Here’s what other tips you should keep in mind:

 In Chile, there are few diseases transmitted by mosquitoes.
 However, there are some tick-borne infections.
 Consider bringing bug spray on your trip.

 Tap water is generally safe in cities, but its high mineral content can cause an upset stomach; bottled water is suitable for delicate stomachs and in the north.

 It is found throughout the country.
 It is not aggressive, but its venom is very dangerous: it can cause injury, kidney failure, and even death.
 It measures between 8 and 30 mm (legs included) and is identified by its brown color, violin-shaped spots, and by having six eyes.
 In the event of a bite, apply ice and seek immediate medical attention.